+*Oregon Administrative Rule (OAR) 333-017-0000: (6) “Blood lead level at or above the blood lead reference value” means a lead level, in at least one venous blood sample or in two capillary blood samples drawn within 12 weeks of each other, of at least 3.5 micrograms per deciliter.

-*LPHAs are not expected to conduct case management activities for adults (with the exception of pregnant and lactating people).
+**LPHAs are not expected to conduct case management activities for adults (with the exception of pregnant and lactating people).
 OHA conducts investigations for adult cases and will alert LPHAs only when there is concern for the health of other household members.

 4. Screening schedules and medical management